 Entrepreneurs: Dustin Finkel

-Ka-Pop is founded by a small family start-up out of Colorado founded on a simple belief that healthy and clean snacks shouldn’t compromise on taste, authenticity or joy.
+A small family start-up out of Colorado founded Ka-Pop based on their simple belief that clean and healthy snacks shouldn’t compromise on authenticity, taste, or joy.

 Shark Tank Season 11 Episode 12 introduced Dustin Finkel who is a health enthusiast, a CrossFit instructor and a nutrition counselor is the founder and CEO and Christina, his wife is Chief Marketing Officer.